scailable/sclbl-integration-sdk/README.md

 mkdir -p build && cd build
 ```

-Set up a python virtual environment (needed on recent ubuntu servers) in the newly created build directory
+For the python postprocessors you need to set up a python virtual environment (especially needed on recent ubuntu servers) in the newly created build directory

 ```shell
 python3 -m venv integrationsdk